APCSLowell/BinarySearch/README.md

 Catalog #19968 not found
 ```

-4. Submit the link to your GitHub repository to the school loop dropbox for the assignment
+4. Submit the link to your GitHub repository to google classroom